-The format of an app package name follows a specific convention which includes the following three elements:
+The format of a package name follows a specific convention which includes the following three elements:

-3. The app package name concludes with the app’s name itself.
+- The package name concludes with the app’s name itself.

 Now take a look at the app package names of some of the most popular Android apps for a better understanding: